ArmaniBanks/proovra/README.md

 - Escrow release creates persisted settlement evidence.
 - Receipts are generated from actual persisted settlement activity.
 - x402 payment records are persisted after verified authorization.

-Simulation/demo behavior remains available only as a fallback and walkthrough aid.
+- The live Vercel deployment uses Vercel KV for persisted records and Vercel Blob for uploaded proof evidence.
+- Proof uploads, settlement records, receipts, and x402 records are working in the deployed product.

+The Demo route remains a product walkthrough.
 The main product workflow is the real open-task settlement flow.

 ## Workflow